jitsi/jitsi-meet/doc/mobile.md

-# Jitsi Meet mobile apps
+# Jitsi Meet apps for Android and iOS

-Jitsi Meet can also be built as a standalone mobile application for iOS and Android.
+Jitsi Meet can also be built as a standalone app for Android or iOS.
 It uses the [React Native] framework.

 First make sure the [React Native dependencies] are installed.

 **NOTE**: This document assumes the app is being built on a macOS system.

-**NOTE**:  The app must be built for an actual device since the simulators don't work properly with the native plugins we require.

 **NOTE**: Node 6.X and npm 3.X are recommended for building.